Young Roger Esquire / The Grey Mare

 Phil Tanner sang Young Roger Esquire on a BBC recording made on May 20, 1949 at Penmaen.
-It was included in 1968 on his eponymous EFDSS album, Phil Tanner, and in 2003 on his Veteran anthology CD The Gower Nightingale.
+It was included in 1968 on his eponymous EFDSS album, Phil Tanner, in 2003 on his Veteran anthology CD The Gower Nightingale and in 1998 on the EFSSS anthology A Century of Songs.
+Roy Palmet noted in the Veteran booklet:

 Jon Boden sang Young Roger Esquire as the June 26, 2010 entry of his project A Folk Song a Day.
 He commented in his blog: